 3. The friend who has kids the same age as your kids.

-Add wine coffee and start arranging marriages post-haste.
+Add wine or coffee and start arranging marriages post-haste.

 4. The friend with older kids.